fullstackhero/blazor-starter-kit/README.md

 # What to Expect in BlazorHero 3.0?

 - Modular Architecture
-- Cleaner Seperation Of Code
+- Cleaner Separation Of Code
 - Dedicated Documentation Website - [Here](https://blazorhero.github.io/docs/)
 - Tutorials to add new entities, controllers
 - UI Updates